MostafaEissa/MovieLens-100K-Collaborative-Filtering/readme.md

 # Metrics

-The model achieved xx RMSE.
+The model achieved 0.9858 MSE.